 The HomePod has seven horn-loaded tweeters, each with a custom amplifier, along with a high-excursion woofer with custom amplifier.
 The smaller speaker only has a single full-range driver and dual passive radiators.

-The HomePod is a premium smart speaker that prioritizes high-fidelity sound.
-Apple discontinued the HomePod in March 2021, though some can still be found while supplies last.
+The HomePod is a premium smart speaker that prioritizes high-fidelity sound, and a new model is available as of January 2023.
+Apple discontinued the 2018 HomePod in March 2021, though some can still be found secondhand.

 The HomePod uses Siri to handle voice control.
 It has six microphones positioned around the device to better pick up sound from around the room.
 Voice commands are encrypted and sent to Apple's servers without being tied to your Apple ID.